isomerpages/govtech-stp/pages/accordiontestpage.md

-#### 2. Can I choose to serve my Stay-Home Notice (SHN) at a dedicated SHN facility if I do not have a suitable place of residence?

-**Singapore Citizens/ Permanent Residents**

-Singapore citizens and permanent residents who do not have a suitable residence to serve their SHN in may appeal to serve their SHN at a dedicated SHN facility through the link go.gov.sg/shnhotelneeds.
-All requests will be assessed on a case-by-case basis.

-**Long-Term Pass Holder**

-Long-Term Pass Holders will have to secure a suitable accommodation to serve their SHN in prior to their arrival in Singapore.

 #### 3. Do I have to pay for my stay at a dedicated Stay-Home Notice (SHN) facility if I request to opt-in?